Zurich remains one of the best destinations in Switzerland for those who want a mix of culture, scenic landscapes, and access to modern amenities.

 You’ll spend most of the day in the old town area covering both sides of the river.
 For now, spend an hour or two wandering the streets on the western side of the river.

-Stop into one of the restaurants and enjoy the local cuisine or browse the designer shops.
+Stop into one of the restaurants and enjoy some must-eat Swiss cuisine or browse the designer shops.

 Enjoy scenic city views and far-off galaxies at Urania Sternwarte

 From the streets of the Old Town, you’ll travel to the public observatory for another panoramic view of the city.
 It’s a short walk north of the hill.
 In fact, you should see the domed roof of Urania Sternwarte from Lindenhof.

 The observatory gives you the chance to see the stars, depending on when you visit.
 As it’s near the centre of the city, light pollution keeps the refracting telescope from getting a clear view of the skies on most days.

 If the weather isn’t bad, you can enjoy a guided tour of the moon and solar system.
 You’ll see star clusters and interstellar clouds.

 Along with a view of the sky, you also get a view of the city.
 The location of the tower gives you the perfect vantage point for seeing Zurich’s skyline.
 You can even see the top of Grossmünster and the Swiss Alps.